barijaona/CLOVER_GA-Z170X-Gaming5/README.md

 I keep the Clover version relatively current, but do not systematically update, unless a new macOS version is released (going from 10.12.3 to 10.12.4 for instance.

-Some personal details, especially SMBIOS serial numbers and SmUUID, are not published in this public repository.
-Values you can see are only placeholders.
+Some personal details, especially SMBIOS SerialNumber, BoardSerialNumber and SmUUID from `config.plist`, are not published in this public repository.
 There are [good references on generating appropriate values](http://www.fitzweekly.com/2016/02/hackintosh-imessage-tutorial.html "FitzSimmons weekly"), but take care that Clover Configurator might mess with other settings.

 For increased legitibility, sources or .dsl of DSDT/SSDT patches (which are .aml files in the `ACPI/patched` folder) are available in the `patched-sources` folder.